-Five- to ten-minute lessons are presented on the DVDs (about 30 lessons per module).
+Five- to ten-minute lessons are presented on videos (about 30 lessons per module).
 These should be paused frequently for students to consider their own answers to questions posed by the video teacher.
 Parents should watch the video and discuss concepts with students, but I suspect most parents will prefer that their teens work independently.

 A booklet of course notes covering all key concepts and examples comes with each module, so students do not need to take their own notes as they watch videos.
 Each module has a non-consumable student worktext that presents concepts again using additional examples while following up with practice exercises.
 A Solutions Manual provides step-by-step solutions for every problem in the worktext.
 A Progress Tests booklet contains quizzes, tests, and cumulative reviews.
 Two versions of each test allow for retesting when necessary.
 Finally, Instructor’s Guides included in each module offer step-by-step solutions to all quizzes, tests, and reviews plus cross-references for test problems to the appropriate lessons.